raleel/mythras-srd/0005_Combat.md

 #### Steady Weapon (Firearms)

 Allows the character to establish a firm firing posture and support an automatic weapon so that it remains stable.
 It requires that the character be at least partially exposed and not completely protected by cover.
 The primary benefit is that it reduces the recoil penalty of Burst or Full-Automatic fire by one step.
-This effect is similar tolike Brace in that its benefits continue until the character moves.
+This effect like Brace in that its benefits continue until the character moves.

 #### Struggle

-If the character is the victim of certain types of attack or Special Effects, they may attempt to extract themself from the situation.
+If the character is the victim of certain types of attack or Special Effects, they may attempt to extract themselves from the situation.
 For example, breaking free from an enemy's grip.

 #### Switch Fire Mode (Firearms)

 Switch Fire allows the user of an automatic or dual-purpose firearm to change the selector on their weapon to take advantage of other fire modes.
-Thus, an assault rifle could be switched from semi-automatic to burst, choose different types of ammunition, or a supplementary system such as an integral grenade launcher brought on lineonline.
+Thus, an assault rifle could be switched from semi-automatic to burst, choose different types of ammunition, or a supplementary system such as an integral grenade launcher brought online.
 Whilst modern weapons require an Action Point on the character's Turn to switch modes, sufficiently advanced high-tech firearms may permit it as a Free Action, triggered by electronic implants or psychically reading the user's mind.

 #### Take Cover